xiongchiamiov/pyfixit/README.md

 # Status

-Working, but incomplete, and completely lacking in documentation.
-You probably don't want to use this yet, but if you do, let me know so I can throw up a few helpful things.
+Working, but incomplete, and almost completely lacking in documentation.
+You probably don't want to use this yet.

 # Hacking